 Sacha inchi oil is sourced from a tropical seed-producing vine, Plukenetia volubilis, and is native to the Peruvian Amazon region.
 The oil is well-known for its higher amounts of omega-3 fatty acids that make up close to half of the total oil content.
 Concentrated in high amounts of tocopherols, consisting of both gamma-tocopherol and delta-tocopherol, it is a very nourishing food for the skin when consumed.

 The oil is also considerably sensitive to heat and light, being made up of mostly polyunsaturated fats and should be kept refrigerated to avoid rancidity.
 The best oil is unrefined, extra virgin and cold-pressed.
 It has a mild and nutty flavor and can be used on foods but should never be used for cooking purposes.

 One tablespoon of sacha inchi oil contains 124 calories and has a total fat content of 14g, with 1g saturated fat and 12g polyunsaturated fat.
 One tablespoon of oil contains 6.5g of omega-3 and 3.7g of omega-6.

-Olives are actually the fruit of the tree species Olea europaea and are a rich source of several phenolic compounds as well as vitamin E, vitamin A, iron and calcium.
-They are known for their high amounts of oleic fatty acid, a monounsaturated good fat to include in the diet.
+Olives are actually the fruit of the tree species Olea europaea and are a source vitamin E, vitamin A, iron and calcium.
+Like olive oil, they are known for their high amounts of oleic fatty acid, a monounsaturated good fat to include in the diet.